Gwinyai Chingoka: Death

-Chingoka sustained severe fractures on his left leg and elbow during a road accident which took place on a late night in Harare on 16 January 2022, when he was on his way to home after attending a private function at the Harare Sports Club.
-It was reported that he was hit by a car which was incidentally driven by Zimbabwean cricketer Tarisai Musakanda.
+Chingoka sustained severe fractures on his left leg and elbow during a road accident which took place on a late night in Harare on 16 January 2022, when he was on his way home after attending a private function at the Harare Sports Club.
+It was reported that he was hit by a car which was driven by Zimbabwean cricketer Tarisai Musakanda.
 It was also later revealed that Musakanda had immediately stopped his car at the scene of the accident and had rushed to the West End Hospital taking injured Chingoka in his car.
-Chingoka died on 27 January 2022, after spending 10 days in the Intensive Care Unit at the age of 39 and the post-morterm report ruled that the road accident was the root cause for his death.
+Chingoka died on 27 January 2022, after spending 10 days in the Intensive Care Unit at the age of 39 and the post-mortem report ruled that the road accident was the root cause for his death.
 Musakanda was later charged with culpable homicide and for failure to report the accident to the police preceding 24 hours of the incident.